ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/HOME.md

 # DIGITAL GARDEN FOR JUNIOR CODERS

-A bunch of temporary files for easy access during class.
+Some temporary files for easy access during class.

 ## Instructions for students: